nus-sys/neobft-artifact/README.md

 This is the instruction of evaluating benchmark results of NeoBFT.

 **Prepare the hardware.**
-The following setup can be used to evaluate all results except the one from scalability benchmark.
-For that refer to [the AWS instruction](./README-aws.md).

 Connect 5 servers and 1 Xilinx AU50 FPGA to a Tofino switch.
 4 of the servers should be connected into physical ports 9, 10, 41 and 42 and
 running replicas, and the last server should be connected into physical port 44